MattLisson/UE-Style-Guide/README.md

 Naming conventions should be treated as law.
 A project that conforms to a naming convention is able to have its assets managed, searched, parsed, and maintained with incredible ease.

-Most things are prefixed with prefixes being generally an acronym of the asset type followed by an underscore.
+Most things are suffixed with suffixes being generally an acronym of the asset type followed by an underscore.

 <a name="base-asset-name"></a>
 <a name="1.1"></a>